Thieurom/thieus-notes/pages/posts/2020-06-07_understanding-subscriber-in-combine.md

 ---
 title: Understanding Subscriber in Combine by re-implementing Sink
 date: 2020-06-07
+lastUpdated: 2025-04-19
+tags: ["Swift", "Combine"]
 ---

 # Understanding Subscriber in Combine by re-implementing Sink

-When we started learning Combine, the very first tutorial might be like this:
+When we first start learning Combine, the introductory example is often something like this:
 ```
 var subscriptions = Set<AnyCancellable>()
 let publisher = [1, 2, 3, 4].publisher

 publisher
+    .sink(
-    .sink(receiveCompletion: { print("Received completion: \($0)") },
+        receiveCompletion: { print("Received completion: \($0)") },
-         receiveValue: { print("Received value: \($0)") })
+        receiveValue: { print("Received value: \($0)") }
+    )
     .store(in: &subscriptions)
 ```

-This will print the following in the console:
+This prints the following to the console:
 ```
 Received value: 1
 Received value: 2
 Received value: 3
 Received value: 4
-Received comletion: finished
+Received completion: finished
 ```

-What `.sink` method returns is an instance of type `AnyCancellable`, which in turn is a wrapper of an instance of type `Sink`.
+The `sink` method returns an instance of `AnyCancellable`, which wraps an internal instance of type `Sink`.

-`Sink` together with `Assign` are built-in subscribers of Combine framework.
-In Apple’s documentation, `Sink` is “A simple subscriber that requests an unlimited number of values upon subscription.”
-In this post, we’ll try to re-implement the `Sink`, and we name it `MySink`.
+Both `Sink` and `Assign` are built-in subscribers provided by the Combine framework.
+According to Apple’s documentation, `Sink` is “a simple subscriber that requests an unlimited number of values upon subscription.”
+In this post, we'll re-implement `Sink` ourselves, calling it `MySink`, to better understand how `Subscriber` works under the hood.

+## Step 1: Conform to Subscriber
-First,  it is a subscriber so it must conform to `Subscriber` protocol:
+Because `MySink` is a subscriber, it must conform to the `Subscriber` protocol:
 ```
 final class MySink<Input, Failure>: Subscriber where Failure: Error {
     func receive(subscription: Subscription) {